 The main attraction of Minori is the ruin of a first-century Roman villa.
 Considered one of the most important archaeological sites in the area, the villa retains evidence of its courtyard gardens, swimming pool, and various rooms.

-If you have the time to explore a little further afield, then you should definitely visit Santa Maria de Olearia.
+You can visit the Santa Maria de Olearia.
 First constructed in the tenth century and considered one of the most important monasteries on the Amalfi Coast, this is a must-visit for anyone interested in Italy’s religious history.

 Abbey of Santa Maria de Olearia was built right into a cave overlooking the sea.
 About a mile outside of Maiori, it’s an easy place to visit even for those without a car.
 Part of the abbey has been converted into a unique hotel and restaurant, whilst the rest is preserved as a museum.

 Quite removed from the bigger towns, accommodation in these two villages tends to be more affordable than elsewhere on the Amalfi Coast.
 If you are trying to keep to a tighter budget, you will find plenty of low-cost, high-quality accommodation options here.

 The main caveat you will be faced with is the lack of nightlife.
 There is plenty of restaurants, bar, and tavernas to enjoy in the evenings.
 However, they close pretty early, so if you are hoping to spend your nights partying until the early hours of the morning, you will need to go elsewhere.

 Stay In Maiori and Minori If you are planning a family vacation; you want a quieter town but still with plenty of tourist amenities; you plan to spend plenty of time relaxing on the beach; you want plenty of opportunities to go out walking in beautiful scenery; lively nightlife is not a priority.

 Best places to stay in Amalfi Coast in Maiori: